Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Experimental Results

 \subsection{Accuracy Evaluation}

 To enable efficient Softmax computation, we have incorporated several approximations, as elaborated in Section~\ref{sec:hyft-arch}.
 In this section, we explore the impact of these approximations on the training and inference accuracy of Hyft.
 Specifically, we emulate the software behavior of Hyft by implementing it in PyTorch.
-We then fine-tune a BERT model~\cite{devlin2019BERT} on various downstream tasks specified in the GLUE~\cite{wang2018glue} and SQuAD~\cite{rajpurkar2016squad} benchmarks.
+We then fine-tune a BERT model~\cite{devlin2019BERT} on various downstream tasks specified in the GLUE and SQuAD benchmarks.
 Subsequently, we replace the Softmax layer in the resulting model with the customized Softmax implementation using Hyft and record the changes in accuracy performance.
-Specifically, we considered two configurations of Hyft: Hyft16 and Hyft32.
+Specifically, we consider two configurations of Hyft: Hyft16 and Hyft32.
 Hyft16 and Hyft32 accept inputs and produce outputs in FP16 and FP32 formats, respectively.
 We also report the BERT accuracy with original Softmax implementation.

 The results are presented in Table~\ref{tab:hyft_err_tab}.
-We notice there is a negligible difference on the accuries with the BERT model with original Softmax implementation, indicating that both versions of Hyft can integrated well with the Transformer.
+We notice there is a negligible difference on the accuries with the BERT model with original Softmax implementation, indicating that both versions of Hyft can integrated well with the transformer.

-Moreover, to demonstrate the robustness of Hyft for Transformer training, we assess its accuracy performance for fine-tuning the BERT model.
-To be specific, we substituted the original Softmax layers in BERT with our customized Softmax implementation using Hyft16 or Hyft32.
-We then fine-tuned BERT on the GLUE and SQuAD datasets for 3 epochs, employing an initial learning rate of 5e-5 and a batch size of 32.
+Moreover, to demonstrate the robustness of Hyft for transformer training, we assess its accuracy performance for fine-tuning the BERT model.
+To be specific, we substitute the original Softmax layers in BERT with our customized Softmax implementation using Hyft16 or Hyft32.
+We then fine-tune BERT on the GLUE and SQuAD datasets for 3 epochs, employing an initial learning rate of 5e-5 and a batch size of 32.

 The resultant training accuracies are presented in Table~\ref{tab:hyft_training}.
-Similarly, we observed that Hyft did not have any noticeable impact on training accuracy, showing that both Hyft16 and Hyft32 can be integrated to Transformer training and inference.
+Similarly, we observe that Hyft does not have any noticeable impact on training accuracy, showing that both Hyft16 and Hyft32 can be integrated to transformer training and inference.